writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 The **Keystone** package highlights you as our main community partner:

 - Fifteen (15) tickets_
-- Large booth at the event
+- Large table in the main conference hall
 - Dedicated table for staff
 - Large logo included on videos
 - Full size logo & link on the Write the Docs website
 - Name included in welcome announcement in email newsletters and social media
 - Display unlimited promotional (“Swag”) item on the conference swag table (provided by sponsor)
 - Five featured job postings in our Newsletter (2,500 subscribers)
-- A featured booth at the job fair
+- A featured table at the job fair

 The **Keystone** package costs **$14,000**.